CloudTheWolf/rpg-maker-iconset-builder/README.md

 As an Optional step, go to View -> Guides -> New Guide Layout. set the columns to 16 and rows to the hight of your document divided by the icon size (Using the above example we'll have 600)

 Now that you have the document ready, and your icons saved, go to File -> Scripts -> Browse and load [import-icons.jsx](import-icons.jsx).
+(If you saved to Presets\Scripts it'll be in Scripts list)

 Next you'll be prompted to locate the folder containing the icons.